saltstack/salt/doc/topics/cloud/vagrant.rst

 the virtual machine, so you need not (perhaps **should** not) provision salt in your Vagrantfile, in most cases.

-If, however, your cloud master cannot open an ssh connection to the child VM, you may **need** to let Vagrant provision the VM with Salt, and use some other method (such as passing a pillar dictionary to the VM) to pass the master's IP address to the VM.
+If, however, your cloud master cannot open an SSH connection to the child VM, you may **need** to let Vagrant provision the VM with Salt, and use some other method (such as passing a pillar dictionary to the VM) to pass the master's IP address to the VM.
 The VM can then attempt to reach the salt master in the